 Build the knowledge and foundational concepts, skills and methods for teaching Computer Science (CS) to students in K-12.

 Gain the skills needed to teach foundational computer science concepts and competencies in your school district.
 Coursework integrates content knowledge in computer science with the teaching strategies needed to succeed as an educator.
 Courses are offered in five, 8-week sessions.
-Next course runs May 16, 2022 – Aug 04, 2022.
-Apply for Summer 2022.
+Next course: TLRN 502, Methods of Inclusive Computer Science Teaching is offered from Oct.
+24, 2022 to Dec.
+18, 2022.
+Apply for Fall 2022.

 For the K-12 Computer Science Teaching graduate certificate, students must complete 15 credit hours.
-Courses are offered sequentially during the fall, spring and summer and can be completed in as little as 3 terms.
+Courses are offered sequentially during the summer, fall, and spring and can be completed in as little as 3 terms.
 For additional information, please contact your advisor to discuss your program of study.

 - CSIT 500 – Computer Science Principles (3 credits)

 - CSIT 501 – Java Programming (4 credits)

 - TLRN 500 – Computational Thinking in K-12 Classrooms (3 credits)